Date Joined: February 9, 2010

 Hot Chocolate - I really only like Starbucks hot chocolate, but I recently discovered Swiss Miss Dark Chocolate Sensation.
 I know, that makes me picky.
 It's just that the rest of it tastes like I'm drinking a cup of sugar.
 Way too sweet!
 I'd love some of the Swiss Miss Dark Chocolate Sensation packets. :)

 Altered books - I noticed this is something I should probably bring up here.
 It seriously causes me pain to see any type of book ripped apart, something glued in it, torn, scribbled on, or hurt in any other way.
-I see the artistry of it, I really do, but I just don't enjoy it myself.
+I understand some people see artistry in it, I really do, but I just don't enjoy it myself.
 It makes me kinda sad.

 Another thing I noticed I should probably say here: I don't like tea.
 There is no flavor that will sway me. :P In related news: I don't like coffee either.
 I am, however, addicted to Starbucks Hot Chocolate.